-Immunoprecipitation Kits on ZAGENO
+Immunoprecipitation on Zageno

 There are several types of immunoprecipitation, such as individual protein, RNA, or chromatin immunoprecipitation (ChIP); and different methods (direct or indirect) of performing these techniques, The direct method employs antibodies that are already attached to solid substrates, such as magnetic beads or agarose gels.
 The indirect method adds antibodies to a solution containing proteins, allows the solution to rest, then solid substrates like magnetic beads are added to bind to the antibodies.
 The indirect method is particularly useful for when protein concentration is low, or when the antibody affinity for proteins is weak.
 The direct method is the most commonly used in the lab.

 One of the key uses for immunoprecipitation is studying the role chromatin plays in the cell.
 Chromatin is a molecular complex consisting of DNA, RNA, and protein; the structure of it, however, depends on the cellular phase.
 Nonetheless, chromatin serves to compact the genome into smaller segments to fit inside the cell, reinforce the DNA strand to allow mitosis, prevent damage to DNA, control gene expression, and aids in DNA replication.